On the non-existence of trapped surfaces under low-regularity bounds: Introduction

 Since initial data sets to the evolution problem must satisfy the constraint equations, Proposition~\ref{prop:sharp} may not be fully satisfactory.
 Instead, one may want to look for counterexamples when the constraint equations are imposed.
 To study this, we turn to the Einstein--scalar field system in spherical symmetry.
-First, we show that counterexamples can still be found in this setting: \begin{proposition} There exists a sequence of initial data sets $\{(g^{(j)}, k^{(j)}; \psi_0^{(j)},\psi_1^{(j)}) \}_{j=1}^\infty$ for the Einstein--scalar field system on $B(0,1)\subset \mathbb R^3$, i.\,e.~a sequence of Riemannian metrics $g^{(j)}$, symmetric $(0,2)$-tensors $k^{(j)}$ and functions $\psi_0^{(j)}, \psi_1^{(j)} :B(0,1)\rightarrow \mathbb R$ satisfying the constraint equations
+First, we show that counterexamples can still be found in this setting.
+(In particular, this shows that the dominant energy condition would not be sufficient to rule out counterexamples.) \begin{proposition} There exists a sequence of initial data sets $\{(g^{(j)}, k^{(j)}; \psi_0^{(j)},\psi_1^{(j)}) \}_{j=1}^\infty$ for the Einstein--scalar field system on $B(0,1)\subset \mathbb R^3$, i.e.~a sequence of Riemannian metrics $g^{(j)}$, symmetric $(0,2)$-tensors $k^{(j)}$ and functions $\psi_0^{(j)}, \psi_1^{(j)} :B(0,1)\rightarrow \mathbb R$ satisfying the constraint equations

 such that

 and $\big( B(0,1);g^{(j)},k^{(j)} \big)$ contains a smooth embedded compact trapped $2$-sphere $\Sigma$ for all $j \in \mathbb N$. \end{proposition}

 However, in the setting of the spherically symmetric Einstein-scalar field system, it is natural to impose an additional smallness assumption on the scalar field in $H^{3/2}\times H^{1/2}$.
 In this case, it can be shown that spherically symmetric trapped surfaces can be ruled out: \begin{proposition} Suppose $(B(0,R), g, k)$ are spherically symmetric taking that form